Huejotzingo: History

-Geography, climate and ecology
+Geography

 Huejotzingo is located on the slopes of the Sierra Nevada, 25 km northwest from the capital on Highway 150.
 The geography of the land varies depending on the proximity to the Sierra Nevada.
 Areas at altitudes under 2,500 masl on the far east side are part of the Valley of Puebla, more specifically the plains of Huejotzingo.
 Between 2,500 and 3,000 m a.s.l. are the lower slopes of the Sierra Nevada, and above this on the far west side, the territory is part of the mountain chain and the Trans-Mexican Volcanic Belt.
 The east side of the municipality is flat.
 Heading west, the land begins to rise gradually in the middle of the territory, then the altitude increases sharply on the west end, as it is the foot of the Iztaccíhuatl volcano.
 Near this volcano, there are a number of other elevations such as Ocotepec, Tepechichipa and Zacatalatla.
 The steepness of the Iztaccíhuatl volcano makes it prone to rockslides as snowmelt runs down the side, especially from a depression on the side where snow tends to accumulate, called Ayolócotl.
 Visible along various areas of the volcano are areas devoid of vegetation where rockslides have violently disrupted the ecology.

+Hydrography

 The municipality belongs to the upper basin of the Atoyac River, one of the most important basins of the state, where the river begins at the border between Mexico State and Puebla on the east side of the Sierra Nevada.
 Rivers and streams generally cross the area from southwest to northwest, coming from the Sierra Nevada, and all are tributaries of the Atoyac.
 These include the San Diego, Cuaxupila, Pipinahuac, Alseseca, Achipitzil, Tolimpa, Losa Cipreses, Actiopa, and Xopanac.
 Some of these rivers and streams have suffered reduced water flow due to deforestation.
 Today the Xopana River is mostly dry, and filled with garbage in places.
 Some of the rivers have cut deep ravines and small canyons into the landscape, including the La Manga, Xeniqui, Ocoxaltepec, Xacatiotlapa, Hueyatitla, Tepetla, Coxocoaco, Apitzato, and Hueacaclán.
 The snowmelt of the volcanos feeds most of these streams and rivers, and water and snow stored in depressions on the mountain allow for river flow during the dry season.
 In addition, rain and snowmelt feed underground aquifers and freshwater springs.

+Climate

+The climate of the municipality divides into three zones.
+The lower valley areas have a temperate semi-humid climate with rains in the summer.
+A somewhat cold and semi-humid climate with rains in the summer predominates at the foothills of the Sierra Nevada.
+On the upper slopes of the volcano, the climate is cold.